Daydreaming about your next adventure? We don’t blame you. (What can we say, Nevada’s a pretty amazing place to visit.)

 Before you bucket-list your way around our site, check out the links below to stay up on reopenings around Nevada, and be sure to take a look at this guide to getting back out with our endless outdoor recreation.

-Here in the Silver State, a whole world of adventure awaits.
-When you’re ready for your visit, Nevada will be, too.
+Because here in the Silver State, a whole world of adventure awaits.
+Your future memories are calling.

 Governor Steve Sisolak has extended a statewide business shutdown, ordering Nevadans to stay at home to slow the spread of the coronavirus through the end of April.
 The order applies to all public gatherings, events, and other non-essential activities planned through April 30—extending the shutdown by 14 days—as a necessary public health step.

 Under the order, Nevadans are allowed to leave their homes for work, to exercise, receive health care and shop for food, so long as they practice safe social distancing.
 The "Stay at Home" issued directive allows Nevadans to go to gas stations, pharmacies, grocery stores, banks, takeout restaurants and other essential businesses, but does not permit residents to leave home for any other reason.

 You are urged to self quarantine and monitor your health for 14 days (or the duration of your stay in Nevada, whichever is shorter) as the state works to contain the spread of COVID-19.
 DO NOT visit any public places or come into contact with those who are not members of your household.